-Intellectual Property attorney Chris Rourk was recently quoted in an article by Asia IP in which he discusses contractual provisions to challenge counterfeiting and grey market sales of licensed products.
+Intellectual property attorney Chris Rourk was quoted in an article by Asia IP discussing contractual provisions to challenge counterfeiting and grey market sales of licensed products.
 In the article, Rourk explains that contracts themselves cannot prevent counterfeit and grey market sales, but that including certain provisions can give IP owners recourse in instances where these actions take place.

 “Prior to even entering into an agreement, the IP owner should be clear about the scope of the engagement,” Chris told Asia IP.
 “As such, prior to even entering into an agreement with a manufacturer, distributor, shipper, shipping agent, sales agent or any other party, the IP owner should be clear about the scope of the engagement, such as by discussing limitations on territories in which the products can be sold, the types of downstream parties that the other party to the agreement is authorized to do business with, the actions that the other party to the agreement must perform in response to any investigation or enquiry into unauthorized sales, and so forth.”